MrAle98/sliver-deployment/README.md

 Here instructions about how to deploy the **teamserver** on a **local kali VM** and the **builder** on a **local windows VM**.

-1. Clone repo with all submodules on kali VM.
+Clone repo with all submodules on kali VM.
 ```
 $ git clone --recursive https://github.com/MrAle98/sliver-awsdeployment.git
 ```

-2. disable AV on windows VM.
-3. copy setup_local.ps1 on windows VM.
+Copy setup_local.ps1 on windows VM.
 Change username and password variable inside the script to be whatever you like.
 Default are `ansibleUser:ansiblePass`.
 Run the script (as administrator).

 ```
 PS > powershell -ep bypass